 The Darwin unification project is pursued.
 A meta-model encompassing an important class of population genetic models is formed by adding an abstract model of the number of successful gametes to the Price equation under uncertainty.
-A class of optimisation programs are defined to represent the 'individual-as-maximising-agent analogy' in a general way.
-It is then shown that for each population genetic model there is a corresponding optimisation program with which formal links can be established.
-These links provide a secure logical foundation for the commonplace biological principle that natural selection leads organisms act as if maximising their 'fitness', provides a definition of 'fitness', and clarifies the limitations of that principle.
-The situations covered do not include frequency dependence or social behaviour, but the approach is capable of extension.
+A class of optimization programs are defined to represent the "individual-as-maximizing-agent analogy" in a general way.
+It is then shown that for each population genetic model there is a corresponding optimization program with which formal links can be established.
+These links provide a secure logical foundation for the commonplace biological principle that natural selection leads organisms to act as if maximizing their "fitness", provides a definition of "fitness", and clarifies the limitations of that principle.
+The situations covered do not include frequency dependence or social behaviour, but the approach is capable of extension. © 2002 Elsevier Science Ltd. All rights reserved.

-1 Introduction
+1. Introduction

 Population genetics is the part of biology in which the operations of natural selection should be studied, and their consequences worked out.
-Most biologists who study adaptiveness in the field hold the view, following Darwin (1859), that natural selection leads organisms to act as if they are maximising their fitness.
-This view is not supported by the current state of population genetics, despite recent exeges and developments, discussed in Section 2.2, of the first candidate supporting theory, the Fundamental Theorem of Natural Selection of Fisher (1930).
+Most biologists who study adaptiveness in the field hold the view, following Darwin (1859), that natural selection leads organisms to act as if they are maximizing their fitness.
+This view is not supported by the current state of population genetics, despite recent exegesis and developments, discussed in Section 2.2, of the first candidate supporting theory, the Fundamental Theorem of Natural Selection of Fisher (1930).

 The discrepancy has many consequences for the current status of biology.
-Lacking a formalised version of Darwin's theory, biologists have a collection of theories based on optimisation which have no common root in basic theory.
-Thus widely used and taught ideas in many biology courses, optimal foraging, ESSs and inclusive fitness, have no single underlying theory to match the single underlying intuition.
-There are arguments about what kind of average of fitness is maximised by natural selection, arithmetic or geometric.
+Lacking a formalized version of Darwin's theory, biologists have a collection of theories based on optimization which has no common root in basic theory.
+Thus, widely used and taught ideas in many biology courses, optimal foraging, ESSs and inclusive fitness, have no single underlying theory to match the single underlying intuition.
+There are arguments about what kind of average of fitness is maximized by natural selection, arithmetic or geometric.
 Challenges to orthodoxy have to be met with ad hoc arguments, rather than a simple application of a general Darwinian result.
-Finally, the central concept of Darwinian fitness remains ill-defined, and a source of conceptual difficulty.
+Finally, the central concept of Darwinian fitness remains ill defined, and a source of conceptual difficulty.

 There is valuable work establishing the foundations of ESS theory (Hammerstein, 1996) and inclusive fitness (Taylor, 1996), which reveal the nature of the ideas and their logical bases.
-However, these are not unifying foundations, and do not attempt to justify the optimisation view as a whole.
+However, these are not unifying foundations, and do not attempt to justify the optimization view as a whole.